 We hope to develop and expand this initiative in 2018 and beyond.

-WordCon: we are at the early stages of developing a writers’ conference that will take place in Dublin on 25 May 2018.
-Events will address the practical and creative needs of writers, and include opportunities to meet the staff from a wide range of writing-based organisations, including publishers, agents, booksellers, funders and resource orgs who provide information and employment to writers.
+Words Ireland @ ILFDublin: A National Day for Writers: we are developing a writers’ conference that will take place in Dublin on 25 May 2018 at IMMA.
+Events will address the practical and creative needs of writers, and include opportunities to meet the staff from a wide range of writing-based organisations: publishers, agents, booksellers, funders and resource orgs who provide information and employment to writers.